floodplainio/floodplain-cdc/README.md

 ```

-The data model isn't particularly interesting, it is a pretty classical denormalized datamodel
+The data model isn't particularly interesting, it is a pretty classical denormalized datamodel:
 <img src="dvd.svg" width="100%">.

 The source for the database container is in this repository: